My-CMDhub/Blockchain-based-Industry-Project/README.md

 ---

-## 16. License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-## 17. Support
+## 16. Support

-For additional help or questions, please refer to the TROUBLESHOOTING.md file or open an issue.
+For additional support or questions contact to group members.